News

 Seats are available to book from midnight GMT 355 days before the outbound flight

-What’s a good strategy for getting hard to get Avios seats?
+What’s a good strategy for securing hard-to-get Avios seats?

 There are two approaches:

-• Be the first person to try to book those flights being released.
-This means getting up early, and hitting the phone.
+• Be the first person to try to book those flights as they are released.
+This means staying up late and hitting the phone.
 More on this in a moment.

-• Use a third party platform for checking Avios availability to setup an alert, and hope that seats become available during the year.
-The chances are that some seats will become available.
+• Use a third-party platform for checking Avios availability to set up an alert, and hope that seats become available during the year.
+It is likely that some seats will become available.
 It’s common for BA to release reward seats at random times.

 The challenge is that the UK call centre closes at 11:59 pm and doesn’t open again until 8 am.
-The solution is to call their US call center.
-On most mobile plans it will cost you to do this.
+The solution is to call their US call centre.
+On most mobile plans, it will cost you to do this.
 You may be able to use Skype to reduce the cost, or make the call for free.

 Staying on top of Avios availability throughout the year

-As BA will release more Avios seats throughout the year, how do you get alerted to when seats become available?
-There are some great third-party platforms that – at a cost – can tell you when reward flight seats become available.
+As BA will release more Avios seats throughout the year, how do you get alerted when seats become available?
+There are some great third-party platforms that, at a cost, can tell you when reward flight seats become available.
 They will send you an email or SMS when they spot seats for flights that you’re interested in.

 Avios is the currency of many airlines, and using the BA booking system means you can also access their partner network, for example, American Airlines.